 4. Tulley’s Farm, West Sussex

-Whilst sunflower picking is popular here in the summer, Tulley’s Farm really kick things into high gear around autumn.
-This October, you can tackle their horror mazes, rides and carnival games, catch a circus of horrors live show, watch live music and, of course, pick up some of your own pumpkins.
+Whilst sunflower picking is popular here in the summer, Tulley’s Farm really kick things into high gear around Autumn.
+This October, you can tackle their horror mazes, theme park-style rides and carnival games, catch a circus of horrors live show, watch live music and, of course, pick up some of your own pumpkins.

 5. Foxes Farm, Essex

 Foxes Farm produce so many pumpkins that they actually supply other pumpkin patches around the country.
-Should you want to snag one of their gorgeous gourds for yourself, pop along to their Colchester or Basildon sites on early October weekends, or from October 18 – 27 (advance booking is essential).
-I’d definitely pencil in a return visit just for their gleefully mucky Mud Run, too…
+Should you want to snag one of their gorgeous gourds for yourself, pop along to their Colchester or Basildon sites on late September or early October weekends, or from October 17 – 31 (advanced booking is essential).
+We’d definitely pencil in a return visit just for their gleefully mucky Mud Run, too… It was closed for 2022 but looks to be open again this year.

-Find them at Watch House Farm, Wash Road, Basildon, SS15 4ER, or Aldham, Colchester, CO6 3PR.
+You’ll find Foxes Farm at Watch House Farm, Wash Road, Basildon, SS15 4ER, and at Aldham, Colchester, CO6 3PR.

 6. Crockford Bridge Farm, Surrey

-This farm is something of a pick-your-own specialist, with rhubarb, asparagus, and strawberries available to harvest in the spring and summer, and Christmas trees up for grabs in winter.
-They’ve got a handful of pumpkin picking dates in 2021, and you’ll need to book them in advance – find them all here.
-The farm’s annual Pumpkin Festival is also worth paying a visit to!
+This farm is something of a pick-your-own specialist, with rhubarb, asparagus, and strawberries available to harvest in the Spring and Summer, and Christmas trees up for grabs in Winter.
+They’ve most likely got a handful of pumpkin picking dates in 2023, and you’ll need to book them in advance – find them all here and keep your eyes on their website for further details.
+The farm’s annual Pumpkin Festival is also well worth paying a visit to!

 7. Four Winds Farm, Kent

-This cutely-named farm may be small, but they’ve got pumpkins aplenty for the entire family.
-Just remember to pack your wellies, because the autumn weather can make things rather muddy…
+This cutely-named farm may be pretty small, but they’ve got pumpkins aplenty for the entire family.
+Just remember to pack your wellies, because the Autumn weather can make things really rather muddy…

 8. Priory Farm, Surrey

+Another great addition to this roundup of the best pumpkin picking near London here.
 At Priory Farm, you can follow the Halloween Trail to solve the mystery of the missing pumpkins, or hop aboard a tractor ride, which will ferry you to the farm’s pumpkin patches.
-With all that, plus a Pumpkin Palace, it’s no wonder they count no less a figure than Judi Dench amongst their loyal customers.
+With all that, plus a Pumpkin Palace, it’s no wonder they count no less a figure than acting royalty Judi Dench amongst their loyal customers.
+It’s open from October 7 this year.

-Priory Farm, Sandy Lane, South Nutfield, Redhill, RH1 4EJ.
+You’ll find Priory Farm at Sandy Lane, South Nutfield, Redhill, RH1 4EJ.

 9. Stanhill Farm, Kent

 Abundantly aware of the Instagram potential of pumpkin patches, Stanhill Farm invite you to grab your camera, nab a wheelbarrow, and head off in search of the perfect pumpkin.
-Head down from October 16, but be sure to book in advance.
+Head down from during October (dates are still TBC), but be sure to book in advance.

 Also published on Medium.